Skip to Content

 • Proof of Railroad or Civil Service disability benefits is an award letter of total (100%) disability

-Cook County Persons with Disabilities Exemption
+More Information: Visit the Persons with Disabilities Exemption Homepage.

-Call Cook County Assessor’s office at (312) 443-7550 or email at https://www.cookcountyassessor.com/contact
+Contact: If you have additional questions, please contact the Cook County’s Assessor’s office at (312) 443-7550 or email at https://www.cookcountyassessor.com/contact

 Veterans with Disabilities Exemption (Cook County)